Limit Theorems for step reinforced random walks with regularly varying memory

-Having obtained the limiting quadratic variation process in Lemma~\ref{lem: QV} and checked the Lindeberg condition in Lemma~\ref{lem: Lindeberg}, the martingale central limit theorem follows directly from the Corollary to Theorem~2 of~\cite{Touati1992}.
-We summarise the result in the next proposition. \begin{proposition} { } Let $\{S_n\}_{n\geq 0}$ be the RVSRRW with centered innovation sequence $\{\xi_n\}_{n\ge 1}$ satisfying $\mathbb{E}\xi_1^2=1$.
-Then, we have :
+Using the limiting quadratic variation process from Lemma~\ref{lem: QV} and the Lindeberg condition from Lemma~\ref{lem: Lindeberg ERW}, we obtain the following functional martingale central limit theorem from the Corollary to Theorem~2 of~\cite{Touati1992}.
+As the limiting quadratic variation process and the Lindeberg condition are proved in Lemma~\ref{lem: QV} and Lemma~\ref{lem: Lindeberg ERW} respectively only for SRRW-R-RVM, the result holds for SRRW-R-RVM only. \begin{proposition} { } Let $\{S_n\}_{n\geq 0}$ be the SRRW-RVM with zero mean, unit variance innovation sequence $\{\xi_n\}$.
+Then:

 where $(\mathcal{\overline{W}}(t) :t\geq 0)$, $(\widetilde{\mathcal{W}}(t) :t\geq 0)$ and $(\mathcal{W}(t) :t\geq 0)$ are continuous $\mathbb{R}^2$ valued centered Gaussian processes, with the covariance kernels given by